Find cover tailored to seniors with cover for pre-existing medical conditions with ASTI.

 The policyholder’s dependent children and grandchildren are all covered under the travel insurance policies offered by Australian Senior Travel Insurance ACE, as well as, two additional unrelated children.
 They have both single and joint policies.
 This variation in policies allows seniors to select the best travel insurance plan to meet their specific needs.
 It also reduces the need to pay for extra benefits that are not necessary.
 The company works hard to provide every customer with affordable rates, exceptional customer services, an extensive range of extra benefits, and easy claims process.Back to top

 Australian National Seniors Travel Insurance Policies

-- Seniors Single Trip Cover (International)
+- Seniors Single Trip Cover (Domestic or International)